Remco Pardoel

-Remco Pardoel (born May 23, 1969) is a retired Dutch mixed martial artist.
+Remco Pardoel (born 23 May 1969) is a retired Dutch mixed martial artist.
 He competed in the heavyweight division.
-He has fought in promotions such as the UFC, Shooto and Pancrase.
-He was a junior national champion in Judo in 1988, and a competitive BJJ grappler.
+He has fought in promotions such as the UFC, Shooto, and Pancrase.
+He was a junior national champion in Judo in 1988 and a competitive BJJ grappler.
 He made his MMA debut at UFC 2, eventually losing to Royce Gracie.
-Over the course of his career he fought Vernon White, Minoru Suzuki, and Marco Ruas.
+Throughout his career, he fought Vernon White, Minoru Suzuki, and Marco Ruas.

 Early career

 Pardoel began his martial arts career at age 4 when he first began training in Judo.
 At age 7, he began training in Taekwondo and took up traditional Jiu-Jitsu at age 11.
-He won gold at the 1988 Junior National Judo Championships in the Netherlands, followed by a number of Ju Jitsu titles across Europe.
-He became Ju Jitsu world champion in 1993 when the sport's first World Championship was held in Denmark.
-There, he met Fabio Gurgel, Romero Cavalcanti, Sylvio Behring and other fighters, who taught him some of the sport's techniques.
-He would invite the Brazilian team to the Netherlands, and so Brazilian Jiu-Jitsu was introduced in Europe, in his hometown of Oss, starting in November 1993.
+He won gold at the 1988 Junior National Judo Championships in the Netherlands and several Ju Jitsu titles across Europe.
+He became Ju Jitsu's world champion in 1993 when the sport's first World Championship was held in Denmark.
+He met Fabio Gurgel, Romero Cavalcanti, Sylvio Behring, and other fighters, who taught him some of the sport's techniques.
+He would invite the Brazilian team to the Netherlands, so Brazilian Jiu-Jitsu was introduced in Europe, in his hometown of Oss, starting in November 1993.